 SI.
-No. Place/Date No. of Particip ants Issues discussed Opinion & consensus about the Project education and capability.
-5. Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
+Place/Date No. of Issues discussed Opinion & consensus about the NO. ants Fioject 5.
+Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
 6. The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
 8. Overall development of the area should be of priority to the project authority.
 9. There should be more discussion with the locality people.
-10. Project authority should take proper care to combat jaundice & other diseases afflicting the locality 15.
-Jail road 17th March2013 53 1.
-Details of project 2.
-Development of the area 3.
-Employment opportunity for the locals 4.
-Pollution in the area .
-After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
-3. They want environment to be clean, which has been planned in the project.
-4. The local youth should get employment according to their education and capability.
-5. Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
-6. The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
-8. Overall development of the area should be of priority to the project authority.
-9. There should be more discussion with the locality people.
-10. Project authority should take proper care to combat jaundice & other diseases afflicting the locality 16.
-EC Madan Laban 20th March2013 25 Details of project Development of the area Employment opportunity for the locals Pollution in the area After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
+10. Project authority should take proper care to combat jaundice & other diseases afflicting the locality 14.
+Mawkhar 16th March2013 41 Details of project Development of the area Employment opportunity for the locals Pollution in the area After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
 They want environment to be clean, which has been planned in the project.
 The local youth should get employment according to their education and capability.
 Local poor families should be involved in collecting and sorting garbage, if required, as proposed in the plan.
+The cultivators should get green manure, at a subsidized rate, if not free of cost depending on their economic condition.
+Overall development of the area should be of priority to the project authority.
+There should be more discussion with the locality people.
+Project authority should take proper care to combat jaundice & other diseases afflicting the locality 15.
+Jail road 17th March2013 53 Details of project Development of the area Employment opportunity for the locals Pollution in the area After detail discussion held on nature & technical aspect of the project they are now convinced that no adverse effect will be on them.
+They want environment to be clean, which has been planned in the project.
+The local youth should get employment according to their education and capability.
+Local poor families should be